Letters from Lodi

 The first Lodi Zinfandel picks of 2023

-While most Lodi vineyards close to or over 100 years old are still two to three weeks away from being ready, Noma Ranch is different from the rest because it consists of miniscule (barely 2-feet high), dry farmed plants, growing in ultra-porous, beach sand-like soil.
+While most Lodi vineyards close to or over 100 years old are still two to three weeks away from being ready, Noma Ranch is different from the rest because it consists of minuscule (barely 2 feet high), dry-farmed plants, growing in ultra-porous, beach sand-like soil.
 Yields are barely a third of a ton per acre.
-Consequently, the size of typical Noma Ranch Zinfandel clusters is no larger than an average fist; meaning, accelerated physiological ripeness and sugars balanced by typically higher than average acidity.
+Consequently, the size of typical Noma Ranch Zinfandel clusters is no larger than an average fist; meaning accelerated physiological ripeness and sugars balanced by typically higher than average acidity.

-The Brix for Noma Ranch's Zinfandel this past week were reported at 24.1°.
+The Brix for Noma Ranch's Zinfandel this past week was reported at 24.1°.

 Since Las Jaras Wines prefers Zinfandel at low sugars (20.0° to 22.0° Brix) for their rosé and carbonic maceration red wine programs, this past Thursday (August 31) Jeff and John Perlegos started picking their Cherryhouse Vineyard Zinfandel on Lodi's west side (alongside Davis Rd.) for this alternative, "natural" style winery.